About This Volkswagen Golf GTI 7 Build

 Fitment Breakdown: Niche Misano M119 on the Volkswagen Golf GTI 7

-I noticed how the spokes extend all the way to the outer edge of the rim.
-This visual trick makes the wheel look even larger than 20 inches.
-It gives the GTI a heavy, grounded look that demands attention from every angle.
+I love how the spokes stretch all the way to the outer edge.
+This design trick makes the wheels look even larger than 20 inches.
+It turns the GTI into a real head-turner at the local coffee shop meet.

 What We Recommend for Volkswagen Golf GTI 7 Owners